zenseact/zmbt-framework/docs/dsl-reference/expressions.md

         <pre>Expression Overload(f, op) instructs f to use operator op on
 invocation instead of the default GenericSignalOperator.

-Operator parameter can be referenced with string key if registered previously with Environment::RegisterOperator.
+Operator parameter singleton can be referenced with string key or constructed in place using type<T> tag.</pre>
-Alternatively, it can be constructed in-place using type tag,
-e. g. type<std::complex>.</pre>
         <br>Aliases: op
         </td>
         <td><a href="/user-guide/expressions/#syntax">Special</a></td>